ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Pooja Ranjan** [1:15:59](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4559): : Yeah, I'm sorry.
 I know I'm not an ERC or EIP editor, but I'm someone who has been involved with the EIP process.
 I'm helping out with improving the process, trying to identify the pain point.
 And as a part of item cat headers.
 We have been working in this direction for the past 3 years.
 So I would just like to make a few points. here, from the conversation.
 So far, the 2 biggest problems that we can hear out in support of the PR is the influx of Pr that comes to the repository, and that kind of creates noise for which many people who are interested in Core EIP cannot be able to follow.
 I don't know if I have a perfect solution.
 But I was just wondering if RSs, we can help with them.
 Right?
 We have ours, and we're for status change and everything.
 Can we have an Rss for core EIP’s only and suggest this just to maybe help out ERC proposals.
 What I have noticed in this period is ERC's proposals, in really bad shape a couple of years ago.
 Thanks to Manganet, who has actively supported the education of the process, and how to document it best.
 He had also contributed and did the EIP editors apprenticeship meeting for a very long time, I guess over a dozen of meetings we have organised, and it has supported a lot.
 We do have a dedicated Erc editor, as of now, but we do not have many out of the 6 or 7 EIP editors.
 Those are listed on EIP one.
 We do have only one ERC, a data that is fully dedicated for Erc purposes.
 I still see that there is a shortage of editors.
 And I feel like that if we just move ERC out of that for badly.
 That would be harmful for the team, for the ERC people.
 And the other biggest problem that I have identified during this conversation is about the external link which I believe Samerson has proposed.
 5757, and one by one.
 We are trying to add permission to the external length.
 I do agree.
 Maybe it's a point that there was a lot of strictness imposed by mica and other editors at the time to make the process streamline to make the process even better, and we are reaching in that direction.
 I'm really requesting people to consider ERC as a part of the ethereum ecosystem, and we can, if we can, extend our support to these people, we should let them be there as well.
 Had this been a proposal coming out of the ERC team saying that we don't want to be a part of Core EIP or the EIP system at all, because we feel we are different.
 I think. that would have been more, and I would have been more in favour of going to what they pull requests, having said that.
 Yeah.
 So it just

-**MariusVanDerWijden** [1:19:04](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4744):  Just to that point. why should why should the ERC community have the say like that a bunch of people like now discussing this point that like.
+**Marius Van Der Wijden** [1:19:04](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4744):  Just to that point. why should why should the ERC community have the say like that a bunch of people like now discussing this point that like.
 If the ERC community wants to split out.
 Then it would be fine.
 Basically  the way I see it, the EIP  community is trying to split the ERC’s out and and so like.
 No, I think we should have the same say in this decision.

 **Pooja Ranjan** [1:19:41](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4781):  that is right.
 I do agree.
 I feel like they are intertwined, and they should be considered together.
 I have a very good example for 4337.
 That is an ERC.
 As of now, but we are working on some proposal that we can eventually in future may be able to have it supported by the Evm and by the main protocol.
 So I find it hard to actually separate both of them.and I feel like going side by side if they are not creating much trouble to the core EIP process.
 I do agree that there are certain road blockers for new authors who are trying to document processes, and I feel like working in solving their issues after identifying what are the main problems just like external link policy was one of those.
 I think we can come to a better place where we can live together.